TLS

 ---|---|

-Kx Control | All connections to Kx Control are required to be secure (attempted insecure connections will display TLS only in DeltaControl.log ) |
+KX Control | All connections to KX Control are required to be secure (attempted insecure connections will result in `TLS only to be displayed in the DeltaControl.log) |

-Platform Processes | Platform processes can have TLS turned on in their instance configuration.
+KX Delta Platform Processes | KX Delta Platform processes can have TLS turned on in their instance configuration.
 This will restrict connects to secure only. |

 AppServer | Connections to and from the AppServer must be secure.
-AppServer loads a Java KeyStore. |
+AppServer loads a Java Keystore. |

 Linux TLS configuration